The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

-In this section we will introduce the basic objects of study, braided tensor categories containing a fixed symmetric fusion subcategory, and define a 2-category of such categories.
-Throughout this paper we will work over the complex numbers.
+In this section we will introduce the basic objects of study: braided tensor categories containing a fixed symmetric fusion subcategory, and define a 2-category of such categories.
+After this, we recall the definition of the Drinfeld centre of $\cat{A}$, and the two laxly compatible tensor products on this.
+Throughout this paper we will work over an algebraically closed field of characteristic zero.